elgar328/zbessel-rs/README.md

 # zbessel-rs

-A library that provides complex Bessel functions and Airy functions for Rust.
-This library is a Rust binding for the C++ zbessel library, which is based on the original Fortran 77 implementation designed and implemented by D.E.
-Amos.
+A Rust binding for the [zbessel](https://github.com/jpcima/zbessel) library that provides complex Bessel functions and Airy functions.
+This library is based on the original Fortran 77 implementation designed and implemented by D.E.
+Amos, which is part of the SLATEC mathematical library.

-## Key Features
+## Features

 - **Complex Bessel Functions**: J_ν(z), Y_ν(z), I_ν(z), K_ν(z)
 - **Complex Airy Functions**: Ai(z), Bi(z)
 - **Safe Rust API**: Error handling using Result types
 - **Auto Build**: Automatic C binding generation using bindgen
+- **Thread-safe**: Based on the original library's stateless design
+- **No Runtime Dependencies**: No f2c or gfortran runtime dependencies

 ## Installation